 When the Kraken appears and nears the two-headed giant, for a brief moment its metal supports appear on-screen.
 See more »

 The legend of Jack the Giant Killer was born over a thousand years ago in Cornwall, England near Land's End.
-There was a time when the Kingdom of Cornwall lived in fear and trembling of the Black Prince Pendragon - master of witches, giants and hobgoblins - who ravaged the land.
-But at long last Herla the Wizard drove Pendragon and his witches from the kingdom and exiled them beyond the reaches of the known world.
-Here on a misty isle, uncharted and unknown, Pendragon schemed and ...
+There was a time when the Kingdom of Cornwall lived in fear and trembling of the Black Prince Pendragon - master of witches, giants and hobgoblins - who ravished the land.
+But at long last Herla, the Wizard drove Pendragon and his witches from the kingdom and exiled them beyond the reaches of the known world...
+Here on a misty isle, uncharted and unknown, Pendragon schemed ...

 See more »